Publishing with a purpose

 - Title: short and concise running title and, if necessary, a (short) informative subtitle;

 - Abstract: no longer than 100 words, outlining the central question, approach/method, findings and take home message (not needed for Gender Updates);

-- The non-anonymised text of your article: for Research Articles adn State of the Art Articles not exceeding 8000 words including notes, references, tables, figures etc.; manuscripts for the Gender Updates Section should not exceed 1000 words.
+- The non-anonymised text of your article: for Research Articles and State of the Art Articles not exceeding 8000 words including notes, references, tables, figures etc.; manuscripts for the Gender Updates Section should not exceed 1000 words.
 This applies to all stages of the review process.
 Please note that submissions which exceed the word limit will be returned for shortening.

 - Key messages: Each research article must include 3-4 ‘key messages’ summarising the main messages from the paper in up to four bullet points.
 The contribution made by the paper to the field should be clear from these key messages.
 Each bullet point must be less than 100 characters.
 These points may be used by the editorial board to promote your article on Twitter.

 - Funding details: list any funding including the grant numbers you have received for the research covered in your article as follows: ‘This work was supported by the [Funding Agency] under Grant [number xxxx].’